glwagner/OceanTurb.jl/README.md

 # The turbulence models

-This code aims to provide solvers for as many oceanic boundary layer models as possible.
+This code aims to provide solvers for as many ocean surface boundary layer turbulence models as possible.
 Currently we have solvers for

 * the diffusion equation